Japanese idol: Fan interactions

 A notable trait of idols that sets them apart from typical celebrities is their relationship with fans, and they are marketed intentionally by talent agencies to have a high emotional connection with their consumer fan base.
-Fans are built as active supporters into the narrative of the idol's journey to become a professional entertainer, viewing them as siblings, daughters/sons, or girl/boy next door types due to how easily they can relate to the public.
+Fans are built as active supporters into the narrative of the idol's journey to become a professional entertainer, not only to appearance or performance but to the sense of shared journey and personal development that idols embody.
+Fans may view them as siblings, daughters/sons, or girl/boy next door types due to how easily they can relate to the public.
 One documented example are fans of female idols, typically consisting of men from 30 to 40 years of age, who seek interactions with them as a way of having a long-term relationship without the prospect of supporting a family or dealing with awkwardness outside of a controlled environment.
 The idol fan culture idealizes the idea of moe, where vulnerability is seen as an attractive trait.